vacmg/PurifyMyWater/docs/index.md

 ## About us
 This project is being developed by [**@vacmg**](https://github.com/vacmg) with the support of the [**ALUMNOS SOLIDARIOS**](https://www.joyfe.es/gente-joyfe/alumnos-solidarios/) initiative of JOYFE's school in Madrid.

-Currently, we are developing and testing a prototype which will be deployed in the Kanhankro school and will supply around **1500L** of clean water per day to the school and the surrounding area.
+Currently, we are developing and testing a prototype which will be deployed in the Kanhakro school and will supply around **1500L** of clean water per day to the school and the surrounding area.

-Our project was included in a [**UNICEF video**](http://www.youtube.com/watch?v=UPMDZqc1k5A&t=4m5s) about solidarity and was selected by the [**Juan José Marquez foundation**](https://fundacionjjmarquez.org/) to bring water to a school located in Kahankro, in Ivory Coast.
+Our project was included in a [**UNICEF video**](http://www.youtube.com/watch?v=UPMDZqc1k5A&t=4m5s) about solidarity and was selected by the [**Juan José Marquez foundation**](https://fundacionjjmarquez.org/) to bring water to a school located in Kanhakro, in Ivory Coast.

 Deprecated documentation of the first **prototype** (currently we are developing the second hardware revision) including the manual can be found [**HERE**](https://drive.google.com/drive/u/1/folders/1oBQqVKW_CtPYmneLX6VQYX_fBKi4t3Yf)